GDQuest/blender-power-sequencer/README.md

 ## Heavy Work in Progress

 The tools themselves work, but the add-on is not documented yet, and not ready for everyone to use.
 You'll have to assign the operators to shortcuts by yourself, or you could use [this keymap](https://gist.github.com/NathanLovato/84b3a8529e5757875c8e97f4d7b424f4).

+## Other add-ons

+Here are other recommended add-ons for a better editing workflow:

+1. [VSE transform tools](https://github.com/kgeogeo/VSE_Transform_Tools): Move and animate transform effects visually, on the image preview area
+2. [Easy logging](http://www.easy-logging.net/): Adds tools to derush and tag footage